Fedict/rdfvalidator/README.md

     # java -jar validator.jar -i dcat_ap_file.ttl -o report.html

-If no ruleset is specified, the built-in rulesets for DCAT-AP 1.1 (mandatory + best practices) will be used.

 Use -r to specify a directory containing SPARQL rules

     # java -jar validator.jar -i dcat_ap_file.ttl -o report.html -r dir1 dir2

+If no ruleset is specified, the built-in rulesets for DCAT-AP 1.1 (mandatory + best practices for data.gov.be) will be used.
+This is equivalent to

+    # java -jar validator.jar -i dcat_ap_file.ttl -o report.html
+            -r builtin://dcatap11 builtin://dcatap11be

 Use -D to set logging level and save the log to a file